Use of Predictive Analytics in Application Performance Management

 Organizations can leverage predictive analytics to improve their application performance in the following areas:

-• Performing real-time monitoring of application health via multi-variate machine-learning (ML) techniques allows organizations to catch and respond to the degradation of application health in a timely manner.
+Performing real-time monitoring of application health via multi-variate machine-learning (ML) techniques allows organizations to catch and respond to the degradation of application health on time.
 Most applications rely on multiple services to capture the true health of the application.
-The data might consist of configuration data, application logs, network logs, error logs, performance logs and more.
-Predictive analytics models can analyze the past data during a time in which the application was in a good state and subsequently identify whether the incoming data exhibits normal behavior or not.
+The data might consist of configuration data, application logs, network logs, error logs, performance logs, and more.
+Predictive analytics models can analyze past data during a time in which the application was in a good state and subsequently identify whether the incoming data exhibits normal behavior or not.

-• Predictive analytics can help in predicting the user load by analyzing the past data.
-Organizations can use this data to better prepare in order to handle the predicted user load and provide experience assurance which would help in reducing customer churn.
-This data can also help the organizations better plan their future IT infrastructure requirements and capacity utilization.
+Predictive analytics can help predict the user load by analyzing past data.
+Organizations can use this data to better prepare to handle the predicted user load and provide experience assurance, which would help reduce customer churn.
+This data can help organizations better plan their future IT infrastructure requirements and capacity utilization.

-• Predicting application downtime or outages before they happen helps perform the needed maintenance on the application without any downtime.
+Predicting application downtime or outages before they happen helps perform the needed maintenance on the application without any downtime.
 This can save an organization time, money, and much more.
-Before an application outage, the IT infrastructure leaves lots of indirect clues hours, or even days, before it dies.
+Before an application outage, the IT infrastructure leaves many indirect clues hours, or even days, before it dies.
 The predictive analytics model can learn those patterns and continue to monitor for similar occurrences, predicting future failures before they happen.
-With this type of predictive model in place, preventive action can be taken at the right time.
+With this predictive model in place, preventive action can be taken at the right time.

 Applying predictive analytics to forecast application performance

-Predictive analytics in the area of application performance improvement focuses on three main areas – Forecasted User Load, Response Time prediction, and Infrastructure Assessment.
+Predictive analytics in application performance improvement focuses on three main areas – Forecasted User Load, Response Time prediction, and Infrastructure Assessment.

 User Load Prediction

-Traditionally organizations have relied on peak user traffic in the past in order to come up with the number of users that might access the application in the future.
-This model has its own limitations as it does not consider factors such as emergence of new technologies, change in user behavior and other disruptive factors.
-By using AI/ML predictive analytics, businesses can avoid these pitfalls as forecasting models can be built by analyzing the user behavior in real time
+Traditionally organizations have relied on peak user traffic in the past to come up with the number of users that might access the application in the future.
+This model has its own limitations as it does not consider factors such as the emergence of new technologies, changes in user behavior, and other disruptive factors.
+By using AI/ML predictive analytics, businesses can avoid these pitfalls, as forecasting models can be built by analyzing user behavior in real-time.

 Using the data provided by the APM we have built a model to predict the number of users who will access the application six months into the future.
 We used the hourly monitoring data from production monitoring for the past 2 years as input to the model.
 We found that the accuracy provided by the model was low when we used classification and regression models due to missing data and data imbalance.

-Such accurate forecast helpdecrease the customer churn rate.
+Such accurate forecast helps decrease the customer churn rate.

 Response Time Prediction